The processes that pose problems to PS grammar are:

 She goes there every day.

-The PS rules being classificatory in nature will become too complex if they are used to account for all such dependencies.
+The PS rules being classificatory will become too complex if they are used to account for all such dependencies.

 PS grammar fails to account for the recursive process which is one of the most productive processes in a language.
 Recursion is the process by which we can go on joining sentences without any limitations.
 A sentence can be expanded again and again by embedding and conjoining or by adding more and more relative process.
 For example, This is the cat that killed the rat that ate the moult that lay in the tent that was put up in the field…